Our Greyhound coach continued Northwest along route 95 through Philadelphia, towards New York.

 Soon enough, we were boarding our 6+ hour Delta Airlines flight, bound for San Francisco.

-One long, uneventful flight later, we arrived in early evening San Francisco.
+We arrived in early evening San Francisco.

 We picked up our luggage at baggage claim, and proceeded to the check in counter to drop bags for our flight to Melbourne.

 Check-in and bag drop for our flight was not yet available, so we loitered around the terminal, waiting for it to open.